 There are also other care and support services you may want to consider that could help you to remain independent, such as domestic help (domiciliary care), aids, adaptions or equipment to your home and community meals (to name a few).
 All this information can be found on Wellbeing Options.

-If you have been finding it difficult to manage at home, you can also contact Sirona Care and Health on (01225) 396000 for advice and information about your options to help you remain at home.
+If you have been finding it difficult to manage at home, you can also contact Virgin Care on (01225) 396000 for advice and information about your options to help you remain at home.

 Care and Support can mean anything from help with washing, dressing or eating to getting out and about, getting back into education or keeping in touch with friends and family.
 More information can be found here.